-- A. On-site detention (or retention See Section 4.7 Retention Basin below) of stormwater is required of all new developments or redevelopments to maintain the peak outflow to a rate similar to the pre-development runoff rate.
-The maximum allowable release rate shall be 0.15 cfs per acre, exceed the 2-yr / 24 hr storm event, or to a discharge rate approved by the St. Clair County Drain Commissioner.
+- A. On-site detention (or retention See Section 4.9 Retention Basins) of stormwater is required of all new developments or redevelopments to maintain the peak outflow to a rate similar to the pre-development runoff rate.
+The maximum allowable release rate shall be 0.15 cfs per acre, but not to exceed the pre-development runoff rate from the 2-yr / 24 hr storm event, or a discharge rate approved by the St. Clair County Drain Commissioner.
 In no case shall the outflow from a site exceed the capacity of the receiving watercourse to accept the flow. - B. Detention requirements may be more stringent in certain watersheds according to local ordinances or policies of the drainage district.
 In the Crapaud Creek watershed, the peak allowable discharge rate is limited to 0.1 cfs/acre. - C. The detention basin volume shall be determined for the 100-year flood volume from all tributary area, including off-site area. - 1.
-The tributary area shall include all acreage contributing runoff to the detention storage facility, including any off-site tributary area in its existing state, whether developed or undeveloped. - 2.
-The following equations shall be used to determine the 100-year detention volume:
+The tributary area shall include all acreage contributing runoff to the detention storage facility, including any off-site tributary area in its existing state, whether developed or undeveloped.

+2. The following equations shall be used to determine the 100-year detention volume:

-$Q_a =$ Allowable release rate, cfs
+Q_a = Allowable release rate, cfs